 Association of American Medical Colleges (AAMC) Compact Between Postdoctoral Appointees and their Mentors: A framework for aligning the postdoctoral mentor-mentee relationship.

-Center for the Improvement of Mentored Experiences in Research (CIMER): Resources for organizations and institutions to improve research mentoring relationships
+Center for the Improvement of Mentored Experiences in Research (CIMER): Resources for organizations and institutions to improve research mentoring relationships.
+(CIMER materials for mentors and mentees)

 Center for the Integration of Teaching, Research, and Learning (CIRTL): CIRTL is a nationwide online network of 40+ universities that seek to enhance excellence in undergraduate education through development of a national faculty committed to implementing and advancing evidence-based teaching practices for diverse learners.